shadmaan-ali/first-project-demo/README.md

 <br>
 nick name Sajid
 <br>
-And I amm A Student
+And I am A Student